debops/debops/docs/ansible/roles/nginx/defaults-detailed.rst

        '~ ^/doc$': [ 'all' ]

 ``location_referers``
   Optional.
-Dict with lists of valid referers accepted for a given location, all other referers will be blocked by nginx.
+Dict with lists of valid refferers accepted for a given location, all other refferers will be blocked by nginx.
 Each location needs to have corresponding entry in ``location`` dict.
 Examples:

   .. code-block:: yaml